YacineOuhrouche/Circuits_Repo/Notes/Computer_System/Superscalar/README.md

 # 🔄 Superscalar Architectures

-Welcome to the **Superscalar Architectures** section!
-Superscalar architectures are designed to improve the throughput of processors by allowing them to execute multiple instructions in parallel.
-This is achieved through advanced techniques like **out-of-order execution**, **register renaming**, and **Tomasulo's algorithm**, which help handle hazards and increase instruction-level parallelism (ILP).

----

 ## 📋 Overview of Superscalar Architectures

 In superscalar processors, multiple instructions are executed during each clock cycle by multiple execution units.
 To maximize instruction throughput, several advanced techniques are used to overcome data hazards, control hazards, and resource contention.

+---

+## 🧩 Instruction-Level Parallelism (ILP)

+- **Definition**: Instruction-level parallelism (ILP) refers to the ability to execute multiple instructions concurrently in a pipeline.
+- **Relevance**: Superscalar processors aim to exploit ILP by executing independent instructions simultaneously across different execution units, significantly improving throughput.

 ---